Tietan92/GFDM/documentation/incrompressible_flow/software_docu.md

 ## Preprocessor

 ### 1\.
 Description
 The Preprocessor class is used to build the model based on the imported mesh.
 The material parameters, initial conditions and boundary conditions as well as basic simulation parameters should be defined inside an object of this class.
 All the data is send to the solver via pipe.
 To improve the general usage, two classes are defined: PreprocessorParent is the parent class and provides general functions that can be used by several different solvers.
-The Preprocessor class already specifies functions that are required for a specific problem.
-The inheritance scheme is as follows:

 ### 2.\.
 Public Methods
 **Preprocessor.setFrequency(frequency)**